datadrivenarticle/datadrivenarticle/index.md

 <br/>

 Through the analysis of 162 data-driven news articles collected from news media, we identified five types of articles based on the level of data involvement and narrative complexity: Quick Update, Briefing, Chart Description, Investigation, and In-depth Investigation.
 We then identified 72 [design patterns for data-driven news articles](https://datadrivenarticle.github.io/patterns.html) to support the design and creative exploration of data-driven articles.
-This work is published at CHI 2024, the paper can be found [here]().
+This work is published at CHI 2024 (honourable mention), [the paper can be found here](https://github.com/datadrivenarticle/datadrivenarticle.github.io/blob/7a6412082b153d0077e21282a06a1343b4b3ae32/Interactive_Data_Comics_VIS2021%20(3).pdf).

 ## What are Data-Driven News Articles？